 - International Environmental Award from the Center for International Environmental Law: Edith Brown Weiss

 - Ari Meltzer and Ryan Creighton win both the 2008 Greenhalgh Mock Trial Competition and the 2008 Beaudry Moot Court Competition.

 - April 1 – First annual conference on “The Changing Patent Landscape” at Georgetown Law

 - April – First annual “Games on the Green” to give students a break from their studies

 - April 10 – Center on National Security and the Law launched

-- February 19 – Robin West as the Frederick J. Haas Professor in Law and Philosophy
+- February 19 – Robin West is inaugurated as the Frederick J. Haas Professor in Law and Philosophy

 - Spring: First offering of Stress Reduction Seminar, with title later changed to Lawyers in Balance.

 - November 3 – The Georgetown Law Journal hosts inaugural Author Lecture with Professor Steven Schwarz of Duke University School of Law

 - Commencement – Joel I. Klein Commencement Speaker; 585 JDs and 318 LLMs graduates